-Both green and blue are believed to strain the eyes less than louder colors like red.
-True or not, the color felt you choose should really come down to preference.
-Things like material and installation matter more to game play and durability.
+Both green and blue are believed to strain the eyes less than louder colours like red.
+True or not, the colour felt you choose should really come down to preference.
+Things like material and installation matter more to gameplay and durability.

 Remember that the felt laid is never permanent.
 Most tables need resurfacing after a while.
 Nevertheless, you can preserve your felt by brushing and cloaking it regularly.